 To avoid garnishments, you should repay the overpaid amount in full.
 If you can’t afford to do so, you can reach out to DES and arrange a payment agreement.

 You can make credit and debit card payments online.
 Payments by check or money order must be made payable to N.C.
 Division of Employment Security.
 Remember to include your name and claimant identification number while posting.

 Benefits Payment Control Unit

 The state offers a benefits extension when the unemployment rate is too high, or there is an economic downturn.
 Contact DES to know more about the benefits extension in the state.

 Job Training Assistance

-The workforce system of North Carolina, NCWorks provides ample training and education opportunities to job seekers.
-The platform provides a whole list of career services to help job seekers prepare better to the changing dynamics of the job market.
+The workforce system of North Carolina, NCWorks, provides ample training and education opportunities to job seekers.
+The platform provides a whole list of career services to help job seekers prepare better for the changing dynamics of the job market.

 NCWorks offers the following services to job-seekers free of charge:

 Offers career assessment and guidance to those who are seeking to find job opportunities